-The main active ingredient in turmeric is curcumin or diferuloyl methane, which laboratory studies have shown does have anticancer effects on cancer cells.
+The main active ingredient in turmeric is curcumin or diferuloyl methane.
+Laboratory studies have shown curcumin has anti cancer effects on cancer cells.

-But currently there is no conclusive research evidence to show that turmeric or curcumin can prevent or treat cancer.
+At the moment there is no clear evidence in humans to show that turmeric or curcumin can prevent or treat cancer.

 Side effects of turmeric